 Discovery board page

-The Malops management page has a number of panels that graphically illustrate the security status of the network.
+The MalOps management page has a number of panels that graphically illustrate the security status of the network.
 It also displays a list of detected malicious operations in chronological order (every alert from the Malware Alerts page is shown here).
-Information for each item includes an identifier (file/process name), detection module, and affected devices, along with date and time.
+Information for each item includes an identifier (file/process name), detection module, and affected devices and users, along with date and time.
 This is laid out in spacious rows, making it easy to read the information.
 There are graphics representing the root cause, and affected machines.
-You can filter the Malops by status, detection module, priority, OS type, machine status, user privileges and labels.
-You can also choose a grid view, showing more items without the graphical representation.
-Clicking on one of the Malops opens its details page.
-You can also take action on a particular Malop from this page, by selecting it and clicking the Respond button.
+You can filter the MalOps by status, detection module, priority, OS type, machine status, user privileges and labels.
+You can also choose a grid view, showing more items with fewer graphics.
+Clicking on one of the MalOps opens its details page, shown below.

 Malop details page

 The Malop details page has an abundance of information about the Malop in question.
 This includes the infected device, incoming and outgoing connections to and from the process, and a timeline.
 Individual elements of the overview graphic and timeline are clickable, allowing you to see more details.
 For example, where the malicious process has used network communications, you can click on the applicable graphic in order to see the IP address of the remote computer.